boscoh/rolling-globe/readme.md

-# Rotating Globe Choropleth in D3
+# Rotating Choropleth Globe in D3

-Convenient D3-SVG globe for chloropeths of countries with programmable:
+Programmable D3 Globe for chloropeths of countries with modifiable:

   - country colors
   - tool-tips